Best cheap laptop

 Plan based on your budget

 There are models for both ends of the spectrum, and somewhere in between.
-You can quite easily be taking home a laptop for £150, but if you can budget for spending more, you’ll get a stronger system that offers better quality performance and display, especially in the region of £1,400.
+You can quite easily get your hands on a laptop for £150, but if you can siphon off a bit more, you’ll get a stronger system that offers better quality performance and display, especially in the region of £800.

 What is RAM?

 It’s the question on everyone’s lips – what the hell is RAM?
-Well, it stands for random-access memory and is a very speedy component in all devices, including your future laptop.
+Well, it stands for random access memory and it’s a very speedy component in all devices, including your future laptop.
 Without RAM, doing anything (and we mean anything at all) would be much, much slower.

 In a nutshell, RAM temporarily stores a load of goodies on your device that it needs to use there and then.
 This is different from a hard drive, which provides long-term storage, but works slower.